Board of Governors

 Jeannie H. Cross

-Jeannie H. Cross is Trustee Emeritus on the Board of Trustees of Adirondack Health.
+Jeannie H. Cross is Trustee Emeritus on the Board of Trustees of Adirondack Health and a past chair.
 She has more than 25 years of experience in healthcare advocacy.
 She created and headed the state and federal government relations program for Metropolitan Jewish Health System from 2005 until her retirement in 2016.
 Previously, she served as Vice President of Corporate Communications and Marketing at HANYS, overseeing advocacy communications, member and media relations, and marketing functions.
 She also worked with the marketing and communications firm Zone 5 as Vice President, Healthcare Communications and Public Affairs.

 Before her public affairs work, Ms. Cross was a print and wire service journalist, including heading the United Press International bureau in the New York State Capitol.
 She also reported on state government in Montana, winning numerous awards for her news coverage.